The reason is not important, but in 2005 I became obsessed with cooking as a type of therapy to get out of a severe depression….

 31-35 - found quick frozen in super markets….
 And in my opinion, totally without flavor

-The boats started coming in about two weeks ago and will continue thru late fall (assuming no hurricanes interfere).
+The boats start coming in around the very end of July and will continue thru late fall (assuming no hurricanes interfere).
 We can also hope for white shrimp, a/k/a/ greentails……..
 These are nearly white with a green mark at the base of the body - more expensive than browns.
 I’ve had both, and while some people tell you the greentails are better, I can’t tell the difference.

 When buying shrimp, the best choice is straight off the boat as they are being graded….
 Iced down, you can keep these for 3-4 days.
 When icing shrimp, put the shrimp in a bag and put the ice on top and bottom of the bag.
-The two worst things you can do to shrimp are allow them to sit/soak in water OR to let them change temperature.
+The two worst things you can do to shrimp are allow them to sit/soak in water OR to let them change temperature, as that effects their flavor.

 If you are lucky enough to buy in bulk, get them in the freezer ASAP… and freeze them like they are - do NOT rinse, peel or otherwise handle them….
-And don’t add water to the container you are freezing them in.
-I package mine in Zip-Loc quart bags, counting out about 1-½ pounds per package.
-And I keep them in a chest-type freezer, which prevents freezer-burn associated with frost-free freezers… Since most freezers ARE the frost-free type, double bag.
-Shrimp will stay quite nice for up to six months….
-After that, you’re looking at soups or stews or bait!
+And don’t add water to the container you are freezing them in. *** I package mine in Zip-Loc quart bags, counting out about 1-1/4 pounds per package.
+And I keep them in a chest-type freezer, which prevents freezer-burn associated with frost-free freezers… Since most freezers ARE the frost-free type, ***double bag.
+Shrimp will stay quite nice for up to 6-9 months.

 Use the whole shrimp!
-As I mentioned, I buy with heads on and I keep a gallon size ZL bag in the freezer for shells and heads.
+As I mentioned, I try to buy some with heads on and I keep a gallon size ZL bag in the freezer for shells and heads.
 When I get a bag full, I make shrimp stock and then freeze THAT for future recipes.
 Don’t make a face!
-Shrimp stock can be your secret ingredient for may recipes….
-Try it before discounting it - you won’t be sorry………… Here’s my recipe:
+Shrimp stock can be your secret ingredient for many recipes….
+Try it before discounting it - you won’t be sorry………… [Also, when you're cooking, if you have part of an onion, or a stalk of leftover celery, or leaves, put that in the freezer with the shells.
+It will work fine in the stock.]

 Post a Comment